sam-cogan/BicepforReal/content/docs/Episode 7.md

 [Next Episode](/docs/episode-8) | [Episode List](/docs)

-{{< notice note >}}

-**Additional Information**

-In this episode, we look at running a container with a docker image that has been imported from Docker hub to the Azure Container Registry in our subscription.
-However, I don't show how to do this import.
-If you would like to follow along and import this image, you can view the details in the video below.
-{{< /notice >}}

-{{< youtube c0qAO-DyA7M >}}

 ## Resources

 As we move forward, you can find the sample code for the project on the  [GitHub repo](https://github.com/sam-cogan/lambda-toys-api-infrastructure/).
 The main branch contains the code at the completion of the project, but each weeks content can be found on a separate branch so you can follow along as we build it.

 - This week's sample code:  https://github.com/sam-cogan/lambda-toys-api-infrastructure/tree/episodes/episode7
-- Docker Hub for Sample Container: https://hub.docker.com/r/dapriosamples/hello-k8s-node